BlueNalgene/CPP_Birdtracker/README.md

 and weaknesses.

 - Tier 1: Strict adaptive threshold.
 In perfect conditions, this finds the majority of the large silhouettes.
-As the video becomes less perfect, the regime breaks down.
+As the contours become less clear or obvious, the image processing done on this Tier will begin to miss some silhouettes.
 - Tier 2: Loose adaptive threshold.
 In perfect conditions, this finds most of the smaller silhouettes which may be missed by Tier 1.
 However, it produces much more noise.
-As the video becomes less perfect, the regime breaks down.
+Similar to Tier 1, as the silhouttes become harder to see, they are less likely to be picked up here.
 - Tier 3: Isotropic Laplacian filter.
 This is a very noisy filter which compares differences in the Laplacian across two frames.
 The result is blurred prior to detection, but much of the noise remains.